f4n0/WebView2Installer/README.md

 # Simple WebView2 Runtime Checker

 ## Overview
-This C# Console Application checks if the Microsoft WebView2 Runtime is installed on the system.
+This C# Library checks if the Microsoft WebView2 Runtime is installed on the system.
 If the runtime is not found, the application will automatically download and install it.

 ## Prerequisites
 - Windows operating system

-## Installation
+## Usage
+You have 2 ways:
-1. Download the `Release` folder (or download Release.zip from the Releases page)
+1. Download Release.zip from the Releases page.
+This contains the Console application ready to Run
-3. Run the executable (`WebView2Installer.exe`).
+2. Add the WebView2Installer nuget package to your solution.
+The package is available from Nuget.org

 ## How It Works
 1. The application checks the system for the WebView2 Runtime.